 Dear Sir/Madam,

 1 Following the success of last year’s event, it is my pleasure to invite you to the second joint ITU-NGMN Alliance workshop on "Open Source and Standards for 5G".
-This one-day event will take place on 1 November 2017 in Bellevue (Seattle), Washington State, USA at the City Center Plaza, 555 110th Ave NE.
+This one-day event will take place on 1 November 2017 in Bellevue (Seattle), Washington State, USA at the Lincoln Square Building, 15th floor, 700 Bellevue Way.
 The event is kindly hosted by Microsoft.

 2 The event is co-organized by the International Telecommunication Union and the NGMN Alliance and will be held in conjunction with the meeting of the TSB Director’s Ad Hoc Group on Intellectual Property Rights that will take place at the same venue from 2 to 3 November 2017.